Cloud-RF/CloudRF-API-clients/integrations/Tait/README.md

 ## Viewing the KML in Google Earth (Local)

-Add a Network KML in Google earth and set the URL to the tait-coverage.kml file on your computer eg. /home/me/CloudRF/integrations/Tait/tait-coverage.kml.
+Add a Network KML in Google earth and set the URL to the tait-dmr.kml file on your computer eg. /home/me/CloudRF/integrations/Tait/tait-dmr.kml.

 Set the refresh to time based with a redraw time to match the interval defined in the script eg. 10s.